 Missing Community Activities For Travel

 The kids missed a soccer game in the fall (no big deal), they missed 2 of 6 ski lessons which I felt bad about but plan to make every one next yr.
 We missed several birthday parties, a chance for kids to be with their classmates outside of school.
 We missed the annual Sweeney Family Easter Egg Hunt with their cousins.
-You can’t do everything, and the reality is when you travel a lot you miss a lot more events and activities at home.
+You can’t do everything, and the reality is when you travel a lot you miss a lot more events and activities at home, especially if you travel over holidays to utilize holiday time off.

 By Trip 11